Justin Bieber's Coachella 2026 Performance: Genius Comeback or the Most Expensive Letdown in Festival History?

 What Actually Happened During the Set

-The performance ran about an hour and a half, and it was divided into three distinct sections that felt almost deliberately designed to confuse people in the most interesting way possible.
+The performance ran about an hour and a half.
+Three distinct sections that felt almost deliberately designed to confuse people in the most interesting way possible.

 Part One: The SWAG Era

-Bieber opened with a run of material from SWAG and SWAG II — tracks like "All I Can Take," "Speed Demon," "First Place," and "Butterflies."
-The stage was notably minimal: no elaborate set design, no backup dancers, no pyrotechnics.
+Bieber opened with material from SWAG and SWAG II.
+"All I Can Take," "Speed Demon," "First Place," "Butterflies."
+The stage was notably minimal.
+No elaborate set design, no backup dancers, no pyrotechnics.
 Just Justin, two guitarists, and a large screen.

-He brought out The Kid LAROI for a performance of their 2021 mega-hit "Stay," and the two shared a genuinely warm hug on stage.
-At one point, Bieber sat down on a stool and sang lying on the stage floor, which... yeah, that one required a moment to process.
+He brought out The Kid LAROI for "Stay," and the two shared a genuinely warm hug on stage.
+At one point, Bieber sat down on a stool and sang lying on the stage floor.
+That one required a moment to process.

 Part Two: The YouTube Throwback Section

-He performed snippets of "Baby," "Favorite Girl," "Beauty and a Beat," "Never Say Never," "Sorry," "Where Are Ü Now," and even covered Chris Brown's "With You" and Ne-Yo's "So Sick" — the songs he used to perform as a teenager on YouTube before anyone knew his name.
+Snippets of "Baby," "Favorite Girl," "Beauty and a Beat," "Never Say Never," "Sorry," "Where Are U Now."
+He covered Chris Brown's "With You" and Ne-Yo's "So Sick."
+The songs he used to perform as a teenager on YouTube before anyone knew his name.

 He invited fans watching the livestream to request songs in real time, shaping the medley as it unfolded.